kimyousee/qg_vortex/README.md

 qg_vortex
 =========
+Based off of the qg_vortex_stab_eigs.m code by Francis J. Poulin in collaboration with Claire Menesguen

 qg_vortex_np.py: uses numpy only (can choose to use either eig or eigs)

 qg_vortex_pc.py: uses petsc.
 Can now plot in parallel